 - Resources and Tutorials – an extensive resource collection for getting the most out of the tool

-And as time passes, we can expect to see more features rolling out, as well as the overall improvement of the tool.
+And as time passes, we can expect to see all the ai copywriting features continuously improve and more added to improve the overall experience of the ai copywriting tool.

-The free 7-day trial does not require a credit card to sign up and is really helpful for getting a feel for the tool.
-You are limited to 100 runs a day, but this is more than enough to learn if it's going to be good for your business.
+And while they don't offer a free account, there is the free 7-day trial.
+This does not require a credit card to sign up and is really helpful for getting a feel for the tool.
+With the free version, you are limited to 100 runs a day though.
+However, this is more than enough to see if what the ai generates will be good for your business.

 A ‘run' is simply a click on the Create button once you've started using the tool.
-As an example, this means you could create 100 blog post outlines a day during your free trial.
+As an example, this means you could create 100 blog post outlines or other marketing content each day during your free trial.
+And all the templates that you create can keep you busy and help you write content for months.

-If you don't think Copy.ai is right for you, there are plenty of alternative AI copywriting services available.
+If you don't think Copy.ai is right for you, there are plenty of alternative AI software alternatives available.

-Other AI ad copy and AI copywriting software:
+Other tools for AI ad copy and AI writing software include:

 - Copysmith.ai (best for longer-form blog content)